Church of Sant Miquel d’Engolasters

 Visits and practical information

 You can visit Sant Miquel d'Engolasters for free, and in the summer period, you can enjoy guided tours.
 The church is located off the CS-200 road, and be easily accessed by car or bicycle.
-You can also use public transport to get here, as lines 2 and 4 of the Andorra Tourist Bus stop right at the door.
+You can also use public transport to get here, the line 5 of the Andorra Tourist Bus stop right at the door.
 And if you want to include this visit as part of larger route, you can venture into the nearby Madriu-Perafita-Claror Nature Park, declared a World Heritage Site by UNESCO, in the category of cultural landscape.
 For more information, you can visit the Escaldes-Engordany Tourist Office.